td-org-uit-no/assignment-template-typst/main.typ

 #v(12pt)

 Using figures in technical backgrounds is encouraged.
-Usually you want to have figures/images as scalable vector graphics\(svg),especially for your graphs, but sometimes that is not doable and you can use i.e. portable network graphics\(png) or similar.
+Usually you want to have figures/images as scalable vector graphics\(svg), especially for your graphs, but sometimes that is not doable and you can use i.e. portable network graphics\(png) or similar.

 #v(12pt)